 HOW I PARTICIPATE IN COUCHSURFING

-We host and we travel with CS.
+I host and travel with CS.
 People come and stay with us, we spend time together and we explore what we feel is worth seeing - be it at home or abroad.
 Please spent decent time in looking up a profile, before writing to a fellow CSer.
 From our experience, one personal message is more efficient than a dozen bulk mail.
 Think it from your hosts perspective: Why should we welcome you in our home?
 What's the value for us?
 What's so interesting about you?
-And what are the reasons why you want to visit us, and not another CS (Vienna is really well-equipped with them).
-If you come for less then 3 days it is hard for us to understand how we can spent valuable time with you.
-You will understand that as a family we are bound to a kids-friendly time frame.
-We do spent nights out in clubs, but thats a rare pleasure.
-Do you want company for club-nights, or do you come to babysit, so that we can go out?
-Make up your mind what attracts you to staying with a family.
+And what are the reasons why you want to visit us, and not another CS (there are really plenty of them, even in Saarland).
+If you come for less then 2 days it is hard for me to understand how to spent valuable time with you.

-There is a very useful wiki-site with great advise How to write a Couch-Request.
+There is a very useful wiki-site with great advise How to write a Couch-Request https://support.couchsurfing.org/hc/en-us/articles/200640010-How-do-I-write-a-good-couch-request- .
 Check it.
 It will really make your life in CS richer and help you become a very valuable part of this global hospitality community.